Yet, whilst there are some clear similarities between the two, both coaching and mentoring have distinct boundaries and purposes.

 So, what are the main differences?

 Mentoring, in contrast, usually takes a more hands-on, directive approach to the client’s advancement.
 Traditionally, mentors were assigned within a company to help newer employees, or those in a new role, learn the ropes.
-A mentor will generally have more knowledge, skills, and experience in their particular field than the protégé, and is willing to share this wisdom with to guide and teach them, while at the same time accepting where they are in their development.
-For example, they may help their client develop key industry contacts, identify specific helpful resources, and explore and advise around careers.
+A mentor will generally have more knowledge, skills, and experience in their particular field than the person they are mentoring, and they share this wisdom openly.
+They may also help their mentee develop key industry contacts, identify specific helpful resources, and explore and advise around careers.
 The critical thing here is that you are expecting greater experience, knowledge, guidance and advice from a mentor.
 There is also a clear, if sometimes informal, sense of authority in a mentoring relationship.

 When exploring the difference between coaching and mentoring, it’s worth remembering that one is not inherently better than one another.
-Indeed, it’s possible to have a coach who serves the role of both coach and mentor, with favourable outcomes.
-In fact many of our coaches-in-training utilise mentoring sessions with our Animas coach mentors to pull on the knowledge that they have accumulated over years of coaching, so we know from experience that there can be a really beneficial overlap between the two.
+Indeed, it’s possible to have a coach who serves the role of both coach and mentor.
+In fact, the coaches-in-training through Animas receive mentoring sessions with our Animas coach mentors to pull on the knowledge that they have accumulated over years of coaching, so we know from experience that there can be a really beneficial overlap between the two.

 It’s important, however, for both parties to have a clear understanding from the outset about what form the relationship will take, what the goals are, and even be clear which of the two ‘hats’ – coaching or mentoring – is being worn during individual sessions.

 Another difference between coaching and mentoring lies in the duration of the relationship.